 In many states, bailiffs have police officer training and may be sheriffs or deputies.
 In some states, the role is an administrative position, and the bailiff may have no law enforcement training.
 Educational requirements vary by location, but minimally include a high school diploma.

-The U.S. Bureau of Labor Statistics (BLS) listed a median annual salary for bailiffs of $41,670 in 2015.
-At that time, the states offering bailiffs the highest salaries included New York, California, Colorado, and Nebraska, all of which paid these workers more than $48,000 a year on average.
+The U.S. Bureau of Labor Statistics (BLS) listed a median annual salary for bailiffs of $45,760 in 2018.
+At that time, the states offering bailiffs the highest salaries included New York, California, Colorado, and Illinois, all of which paid these workers more than $57,000 a year on average.

 Probation officers are administration of justice professionals who monitor criminals who receive probation instead of sentencing.
 Although in some jurisdictions probation officers also serve as parole officers, supervising parolees recently released from prison.
 Depending on the terms of probation imposed by the court, probation officers might provide assistance with job placement or monitor participation in treatment programs.
 They also spend time attending hearings and providing assessments for the court's use in sentencing.
 Probation officers typically specialize in either adult or juvenile cases.